More records for the S&P 500, Dow on the first day of 2022 - ExBulletin

 Businesses and consumers also continue to face supply chain issues and persistently rising inflation that has made a wide range of products more expensive.
 Rising costs could threaten to cut consumer spending and weaken economic growth.

-The long list of concerns predicted a choppy end through 2021, but didn’t stop the wider market from posting another year of big gains.
-The S&P 500 finished with a gain of 26.9% in 2021, for a total return of 28.7%, including dividends.
-This is almost as much as the benchmark gained in 2019.
+The long list of concerns predicted a choppy end until 2021, but did not stop the broader market from generating strong annual gains for equity investors.

+Despite all this growth of the omicron virus, the S&P did not derail, except for the day after Thanksgiving, when the news first broke, Frederick said.

 Investors have several key economic data to look forward to in the first week of the New Year.
 The Institute for Supply Management will give investors an update on the manufacturing sector on Tuesday and the service sector on Thursday.